mmmaaatttttt/mathgoespop/source/posts/2016-04-13-Fallout-4-Math.markdown

     <div id="game-area">
       <div id="typed-text">
         <p id="terminal-text">
           <span>The password is one of the following words.
-Click on a word to make your guess.
-You have <span class="guess-count">4</span> guesses remaining</span>
+Click on a word to make your guess:</span>
+          <span id="guess-count">You have 4 guesses remaining.</span>
         </p>
       </div>
       <div id="typed"></div>